nsrau/azure-docs.it-it/articles/active-directory/aad-connect/active-directory-aadconnect-dirsync-upgrade-get-started.md

 <properties
-   pageTitle="Azure AD Connect: aggiornamento da DirSync | Microsoft Azure" description="Informazioni su come eseguire l'aggiornamento da DirSync ad Azure AD Connect.
-Questo articolo illustra i passaggi per l'aggiornamento da DirSync ad Azure AD Connect." services="active-directory" documentationCenter="" authors="andkjell"
+   pageTitle="Azure AD Connect: Upgrade from DirSync | Microsoft Azure" description="Learn how to upgrade from DirSync to Azure AD Connect.
+This articles describes the steps for upgrading from DirSync to Azure AD Connect." services="active-directory" documentationCenter="" authors="andkjell"